Jack Griffin

-Jack Griffin currently serves as Operating Chairman, Magazines, for Dotdash Meredith.
+Jack Griffin is Operating Chairman, Magazines, for Dotdash Meredith.
 Dotdash Meredith, a subsidiary of IAC (NASDAQ), is the largest digital and print publisher in the United States with a vast portfolio of major brands including People, Real Simple, Better Homes & Gardens, and Travel & Leisure.
 Jack consulted to IAC on its 2021 acquisition of Meredith Corporation, where Jack spent 12 years as a senior executive in magazine publishing, marketing services, and television broadcasting.

 Career

 Griffin graduated from Boston College and the Yale School of Management.
 Griffin started his career as a reporter and editor for a family owned trade newspaper publisher.